Doctor insights on:

 - What are the chance of survival after going on life support?

-- What are my chances of getting cancer?
+- What can i do to reduce my chances of getting pulmonary aspergillosis?

 - What is the chance i will get sick from eating a raw oyster?